juanferrer/session-reports/campaigns/_heroes_for_ghosts/sessions/session-7.md

 date: 2019-10-26
 ---

+{% include nav.html %}

 In the chest there was 200 gold (which we split in half with the crew), 2 silver goblets (25 gold each), two rubies (50 gold each, split in half with the crew).

 Elora and Abel did some drugs with the sending stone.
 They heard some language in their heads.
 The second attempt, Abel cast Comprehend Language and tried again.
-“I do not understand outsider.
+"I do not understand outsider.
 Captives are taken.
 What is found in the sea is ours.
-The door they opened.”
+The door they opened."

 Siberys Dragon Shard (1000g) was the drug they took.
 It’s used for powering arcane devices (and snorting, apparently).
 The Trolanport port police were looking for him for a while.
 2000gp for his capture.